 The Marriott Bonvoy Boundless is offered by Chase and usually currently has an offer of 100K points after a minimum spend of $3000.
 They have limited-time offers on this card 2-3 times a year.
 This card will earn 17x points on Marriott purchases and 2x points on everything else.
 The annual fee of $95 is not waived in the first year.

 This card does fall under the Chase 5/24 rule.
 This means that if you have opened more than five cards across any bank in the last 24 months, you will not be approved for the card.

-The Marriott Bonvoy Business card issued by American Express usually has a welcome offer of 75,000 points after meeting the minimum spend.
+The Marriott Bonvoy Business card issued by American Express has a welcome offer of 100,000 points after meeting the minimum spend.
 The $125 annual fee is not waived.
-This card also includes a free night (valued up to 35,000 points) each year on your account anniversary.
+This card also includes a free night (valued at up to 35,000 points) each year on your account anniversary.
 The card earns 6 points at Marriott hotels, 4 points at gas stations, restaurants, and wireless telephone service, and 2 points on all other purchases.

 If you are worried about Chase 5/24 then this is a great card to get as it won’t go towards your count!
 Remember, most business cards (including Amex and Chase business cards) don’t count towards your 5/24.
 To learn more about the business card and to see how you may actually have something that counts as a business, check out this post.

-There are various rules associated with the Marriott Bonvoy Credit Cards.
+There are various rules associated with Marriott Bonvoy Credit Cards.
 For example, if you have one of the Chase Marriott cards, you can’t open the other Chase Marriott card.
 If you have an Amex Marriott card you can open the other Amex Marriott card.
 If you have an Amex Marriott card and want to open a Chase Marriott card, then you will need to wait till it has been 24 months since you received your bonus on the Amex card.